datatrail-jhu/08_data/manuscript/04_databases.md

 #### Inner Join

 When talking about inner joins, we are only going to keep an observation if it is found in all of the tables we're combining.
 Here, we're combining the tables based on the `ArtistId` column.
 In our dummy example, there are only two artists that are found in *both* tables.
-Thus, only these artists' data will be included after the inner join.
+These are highlighted in green and will be the rows used to join the two tables.
+Then, once the inner join happens, only these artists' data will be included after the inner join.

 ![inner join output will include any observation found in both tables](images/04_databases/04_data_databases-10.png)